OliverCulleyDeLange/ctw_flutter/README.md

 - Mini games that seem like you win one way but you can cheat
     - Maze game - drag and drop the player, no need to complete the maze
 - Totally random score for completing a level.?
-- What's the password?
-Random 4 letter word that changes every day.
-Or maybe can be found in the some where?
-Or maybe fingerprint?
 - Device challenge like set a pin or password
 - Answer hidden in image so you have to tilt phone
 - Left hand or right hand dialog box - only one shot (watch ad to try again)